A model theory of topology: Embedding theorems

+The same proof of Corollary \ref{corun} provides the following corollary about the language of specialization posets.

-Suppose that $\varphi$ is a universal first-order sentence in the language of specialization posets.
-Then $\varphi$ holds in all the structures of the form $\mathbf P(X)$ (where $X$ can equivalently vary among topological spaces, closure spaces, or even closure posets) if and only if $\varphi$ is a logical consequence of the theory of specialization posets. \end{corollary}
+\begin{corollary} \labbel{corcor} Suppose that $\sigma$ is a universal first-order sentence in the language of specialization posets.
+Then $\sigma$ holds in all the models of the form $\mathbf P(X)$ (where $X$ can equivalently vary among topological spaces, closure spaces, or even closure posets) if and only if $\sigma$ is a logical consequence of the theory of specialization posets. \end{corollary}